Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-mobileservices/adobe-analytics-mobile-services.md

 2. Provide the **Acquisition App ID** \(sample value: `0eb9f2791f0880623f91e41e5309d2ae25066e513054a4cb59168dc886b526da)`\).

 You can find the Acquisition App ID in Mobile Services.
-Select your app, navigate to Manage App Settings and under SDK Acquisition Options, copy the hashed string similar to the highlighted value:
+Select your app, navigate to Manage App Settings, and in the **SDK Acquisition Options** section, copy the hashed string similar to the highlighted value:

 ![](../../.gitbook/assets/screen-shot-2019-04-05-at-1.03.42-pm-1.png)